 How Do Cats Get Distemper?

-Exposure can come through contact with other cats, or even a run in with an infected raccoon.
+Exposure can come through contact with other cats, or even a run-in with an infected raccoon.
 Although humans and dogs cannot catch feline distemper, they can indirectly spread the disease if they do not properly wash any skin or clothing that came in contact with the sick cat.
 An indoor cat can get distemper as the virus can be brought into the home by other members of the household.

 Distemper is a serious disease.
 According to the American Veterinary Medical Association, up to 90 percent of cats will die from distemper if left untreated.
 With early intervention and proper treatment, a mature cat "that has been otherwise healthy has a better chance for beating the infection" and can recover from feline distemper.
 Kittens have a lesser chance of surviving this disease.
 Dr. Werber notes that "Interestingly, cats who survive an infection are immune to any further Panleukopenia infection in the future."
 If you suspect that your pet may have cat distemper symptoms, the best thing to do is take her to the vet for diagnosis as soon as possible.